lavollmer/interactive-comments-app/README.md

 After this step, I worked on passing the props between each component to display the results.
 I spent a significant amount of time trying to figure out how to display the reply to specific comments.
 I found that I was able to get the replies to display; however, they would always be nested in the comment card display.

+The next day, I worked on the user comment component.
+This component is the form submission text box at the bottom of the webpage tied to the end user in which they can provide a comment that appears on the screen.
+In order to make the user's comment display, I needed to life the state up to the App.jsx and pass a function to the UserComment component to update state and handle submission.
+Some issues I ran into was where to include the handleSubmit function in the form versus the button as well as prop handling.
+The handleSubmit button calls the onAddComment prop function in the App.jsx which updates the App component and starts a new render of the page.
+Additionally, I wanted the form submission to be tied to the end user's name and picture - therefore, I added the user information in the App component and included the user information when adding a new comment.
+Finally, styling of the new comment had it's own challenges such as being no the full width of the page, the reply button being incorrectly formatted, etc. I played around with this for quite a bit of time to find a scenario in which the formatting was correct.

 ## Built with

 - [React](https://reactjs.org/) - JS library